jbyrdrh/automating-storage-mgmt-with-rhel-system-roles/README.md

         name: redhat.rhel_system_roles.storage
 ~~~

-The Run storage role task defines the storage_pool variable to specify my desired storage configuration.
-It specifies that a web_vg volume group should be created, with a web_lv logical volume utilizing 100% of the space, and with a filesystem mounted at /web.
-The volume group should use the disks listed in the web_vg_disks variable which the previous task defined based on the discovered disks that met the specified criteria.
+The run storage role task defines the `storage_pool` variable to specify my desired storage configuration.
+It specifies that a `web_vg` volume group should be created, with a `web_lv` logical volume utilizing 100% of the space, and with a filesystem mounted at `/web`.
+The volume group should use the disks listed in the `web_vg_disks` variable which the previous task defined based on the discovered disks that met the specified criteria.

-It similarly specifies that the database_vg volume group should be created, with a database_lv logical volume using 50% of the space, and with a filesystem mounted at /database.
-There should also be a backup_lv logical volume, using 20% of the space, with a filesystem mounted at /backup.
-The volume group should use the disks listed in the database_vg_disks variable which the previous task defined based on the discovered disks that met the criteria.
+It similarly specifies that the `database_vg` volume group should be created, with a `database_lv` logical volume using 50% of the space, and with a filesystem mounted at `/database`.
+There should also be a `backup_lv` logical volume, using 20% of the space, with a filesystem mounted at `/backup`.
+The volume group should use the disks listed in the `database_vg_disks` variable which the previous task defined based on the discovered disks that met the criteria.

-If you are using Ansible automation controller as your control node, you can import this Ansible playbook into Red Hat Ansible Automation Platform by creating a Project, following the documentation provided here.
+If you are using Ansible automation controller as your control node, you can import this Ansible playbook into Red Hat Ansible Automation Platform by creating a Project, [following the documentation provided here](https://access.redhat.com/bounce/?externalURL=https%3A%2F%2Fdocs.ansible.com%2Fautomation-controller%2Flatest%2Fhtml%2Fuserguide%2Fprojects.html).
 It is very common to use Git repos to store Ansible playbooks.
 Ansible Automation Platform stores automation in units called Jobs which contain the playbook, credentials and inventory.
-Create a Job Template following the documentation here.
+Create a Job Template following the [documentation here](https://access.redhat.com/bounce/?externalURL=https%3A%2F%2Fdocs.ansible.com%2Fautomation-controller%2Flatest%2Fhtml%2Fuserguide%2Fjob_templates.html).

 # Running the playbook
 At this point, everything is in place, and I’m ready to run the playbook.
 For this demonstration, I’m using a RHEL control node and will run the playbook from the command line.
-I’ll use the cd command to move into the storage directory, and then use the ansible-playbook command to run the playbook.
+I’ll use the cd command to move into the storage directory, and then use the `ansible-playbook` command to run the playbook.

 ~~~
 [ansible@controlnode ~]$ cd storage/
 [ansible@controlnode storage]$ ansible-playbook -i inventory.yml storage.yml
 ~~~

-I specify that the storage.yml playbook should be run and that the inventory.yml file should be used as my Ansible inventory (the -i flag).
+I specify that the `storage.yml` playbook should be run and that the `inventory.yml` file should be used as my Ansible inventory (the `-i` flag).
 After the playbook completes, I need to verify that there were no failed tasks:

 ~~~